How much does timber flooring cost in NZ? Complete 2026 price guide

 Does engineered timber flooring work with underfloor heating?

-Yes — engineered timber is compatible with both hydronic and electric underfloor heating systems, and is significantly better suited to UFH environments than solid timber.
-Key requirements are: glue-down installation over the heated substrate, surface temperatures maintained below 27°C, and ambient humidity kept between 35–55%.
+Yes, engineered timber is compatible with both hydronic and electric underfloor heating systems, and is significantly better suited to UFH environments than solid timber.
+Key requirements are: glue-down installation over the heated substrate, and surface temperatures maintained below the maximum in your range’s specification (27°C for the Distilled Collection).
 Vienna Woods can confirm UFH compatibility for specific products and provide the technical documentation required by your installer.

 How does engineered timber flooring compare to solid oak in cost and performance?

-Solid oak flooring typically costs $500+/m² installed (incl GST) in New Zealand — significantly more than quality engineered oak.
+Solid oak flooring typically costs $500+/m² installed (incl GST) in New Zealand, significantly more than quality engineered oak.
 Solid timber also requires on-site sanding, staining, and multi-coat finishing, adding labour time and cost.
-In NZ conditions — particularly over concrete slabs or with underfloor heating — solid timber is more prone to movement, cupping, and gapping than engineered timber.
-From a sustainability perspective, solid oak uses approximately three times the hardwood resource to produce a floor with no significant performance advantage over a well-specified engineered alternative.
+In NZ conditions, particularly over concrete slabs or with underfloor heating, solid timber is more prone to movement, cupping, and gapping than engineered timber.
+From a sustainability perspective, solid oak uses considerably more of the hardwood resource to produce a floor with no significant performance advantage, in our experience, over a well-specified engineered alternative.

 Can I get a quote for timber flooring without visiting the showroom?